How to Fix a Leaking Roof – Roofing Leak Repair

-One of the most common causes of roof leaks on a shingle roof are from shingles that blew off the roof.
+One of the most common causes of roof leaks on an asphalt shingle roof are from shingles that blew off the roof.
 This could be because they weren’t secured properly or due to strong winds.
 Fortunately, repairing missing shingles is straightforward.

 Tap down all the existing nails so that they are out of the way.
 Pull out the nails from all the shingles above the row of missing shingles at least one shingle to the side of the section on either side.
 Now pull out the nails from two rows above the opening.
 With the nails removed you can now slip the replacement shingles into place and nail them down by lifting the next shingle row up and nailing underneath the shingles below the tar strip.
 Finish your fix by replacing all the nails that you removed on the undamaged shingles.
 You shouldn’t have a roof leak through that section of your roof any longer.

 On metal roofing the major weak point of the roof is at each of the fasteners screwed in place to hold it down.
 While the fasteners are added at the upper portion of the folds of the roof to keep them away from sections where water would flow and pool generally, they still allow water in if they wear away or begin to come up and stop holding tight.
 The best way to fix worn out fasteners is to replace them with a longer and more durable product, preferably one with a larger rubber washer.
 The fasteners with a larger washer provide more comprehensive protection and can fill in old screw holes if you have to fasten the panel in a spot that’s slight over from the original hole.